ethyca/fides-CICD-Quickstart/README.md

 The example CI job performs the following steps:
   1. **Checkout:** Retrieves the source code for the repository using the actions/checkout action.

   2. **Set up Python:** Sets up the Python environment using the actions/setup-python action, specifying Python version 3.10.

   3. **Install Fides:**  Installs the `ethyca-fides` library with version 2.12.0 using the `pip install` command.

   4. **Run Database Migrations:** Executes a Python script (`db_migration.py`) responsible for running database migrations against our fictional database for CookieHouse.

   5. **Scan Database and Validate that all fields are Accounted for:** This is the first step to validate that you are in compliance.
 The `fides --local scan dataset db` command checks to see if any net-new fields were introduced into the database but weren't annotated in `cookiehouse_core.yml`.
 This outputs a report that shows what is missing and what your percent privacy coverage is.
+You can potentially use this for branch protections or keep this as a warning.
 An example report is below:

 ```
 Loading resource manifests from: .fides/